starkillerOG/h801-mqtt-json/README.md

 | LedStrip/LED1/settings/json_set           | Set additional global settings using JSON messages                                                |
 | LedStrip/LED1/active                      | Topic to receive the ESP_ID at the start of the module                                            |

+## UDP streams / HDMI mode
+When sending a `{"effect": "HDMI"}` command, the H801 will enter HDMI/UDP mode in which it will start listening to a UDP multicast stream configured in the Config.h file (`UDP_IP` and `UDP_Port`).
+The UDP messages received schould contain 3 subsecent bytes coding for Red, Green and Blue respectively.
+The position of these 3 bytes can be set using `UDP_RGB_offset` in the Config.h file.
+In this way fast steams (>5 Hz) of color data can be sent to the H801.
+In between the received colors a smooth transition will take place configured by the `UDP_transition_time_s` in the Config.h file.
+This can be used in combination with Hyperion setup as a UDP device to sync the H801 to the colors of a TV screen: https://hyperion-project.org/wiki/UDP-Device.
+For more information about Hyperion see https://hyperion-project.org/wiki/Introduction.

 ## Flashing the H801